TriLinder/TempLinkShortener/README.md

 # Temporary link shortener

- A lightweight, easy to use website to shorten your links, for a short  amount of time.
+ A lightweight, easy to use website to shorten your links, for a set amount of time.

 ‏‏‎ ‎